FifteenFifty/GoReviewbot/Readme.md

 }
 ```

-Version and CanonicalName are run once when the plugin is loaded.
+Version, CanonicalName, and Configue are run once when the plugin is loaded.
 The
 CanonicalName must be unique across plugins of the same type (it's used for
 error reporting).